sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 #  Loading Data At Scale
 In the previous blog, we discussed what options Microsoft Fabric provides to load smaller files on an ad-hoc basis.
 For larger datasets, Fabric provides you with highly scalable options to load the dataset at great speeds.
 These could also be scheduled to run on a regular basis where you will have scenarios where your sources are updated once a day (for example).
 For more advanced users, techniques like Metadata Driven copy will be discussed, which is a neat way to implement data loads at larger organizations having a large number of data objects. </br>

-Microsoft Fabric offers [Data Factory](https://learn.microsoft.com/en-us/fabric/data-factory/) , which is a SaaS offering for data loading , transforming data to the form understandable for business and orchestration of the processes involved.
-Data Factory provides Data Flow Gen2 and Pipelines as two compoenents.
-For users coming from a power bi background , you would be familiar with data flows which is used to transform data.
-Data Flow Gen2 is similar and provides low-code/citizen developer capabilites to prepare your data.
+Microsoft Fabric offers [Data Factory](https://learn.microsoft.com/en-us/fabric/data-factory/), which is a SaaS offering for data loading, transforming data to the form understandable for business, and orchestration of the processes involved.
+Data Factory provides Data Flow Gen2 and Pipelines as two components.
+For users coming from a power bi background, you would be familiar with data flows that are used to transform data.
+Data Flow Gen2 is similar and provides low-code/citizen developer capabilities to prepare your data.
 Data Pipelines provides great data orchestration capabilities to load data into your storage layer. </br>

 # Load Data - Manual

-Fabric provides you capabilites in both Data Flow Gen2 as well as Data Pipelines to load your data.
+Fabric provides you capabilities in both Data Flow Gen2 as well as Data Pipelines to load your data.